ArticPolarDEV/ArticPolar.Dev.BitlyAPI/README.md

+![Logo](logo/icon.png)
 # ArticPolar.Dev.BitlyAPI
-![Logo](logo/icon.png)
-A C# implementation of the Bit.ly Api
+A C# implementation of the Bit.ly API

 ## Example of Use
 ````